-Over the next 10 years, Auckland Council has a vision to transform the waterfront into an attractive, people friendly environment.
-Auckland Transport will be delivering the first part of this vision from 2018 to 2021.
+Auckland Council has a vision to transform the waterfront into an attractive, people friendly environment.
+From 2018 to mid-2021, Auckland Transport will carry out the first phase of this 10-year vision.

 Project zone: Central